Trifolium parryi: Description

-Flower heads extend above the leaf canopy on flower stems (peduncles) 1.8–22 centimeters long, that spring from the stems when present.
+Flower heads extend above the leaf canopy on flower stems (peduncles) 1.8–22 cm long, that spring from the stems when present.
 Each flower head has five to thirty very small flowers forming the rounded head.
-The individual flowers are 12–22 millimeters long.
+The individual flowers are 12–22 mm long.
 They are deep pink to a rose in color and noticeably fragrant.
 Flowering may occur in the summer or early fall, June to September in its native habit.

 The fruit is a simple carpel, often called a pod, each containing one to four seeds.
 The flower petals wither and turn yellow-brown, but continue to enclose the pods as they develop and ripen.

 Taxonomy

 Trifolium parryi was scientifically described and named by Asa Gray in 1862.

 It has three subdivisions, two subspecies and one variety according to Plants of the World Online and World Flora Online.
 World Plants lists all three subdivisions as subspecies.

 Trifolium parryi var. montanense

 The variety montanense was first described as a species by Per Axel Rydberg in 1900 using the name Trifolium montanense.
 It was described as a subspecies by John Montague Gillett (1918-2014) in 1965 and as a variety in 1978 by Stanley Larson Welsh (1928-).
 It is found in Idaho, Montana, Utah, and Wyoming.